The Nirenberg problem of prescribed Gauss curvature on $S^{2}$: Properness of .

+This shows that an analog of the discussion following Proposition 2.1 holds when the hypothesis \eqref{ad} is replaced by the weaker non-collapse assumption \eqref{nc}.

-\begin{remark} {\rm If one assumes a stronger bound on the covariant derivatives of the Gauss curvatures, \be |\nabla^{j}K_{i}|_{g_{i}} \leq K_{m}, \ee $1 \leq j \leq m$, then the convergence in \eqref{wconv} above can be improved to convergence in $C^{m+1,\a}$ and weak $W^{m+2,p}$.
+Finally, we note that if one assumes $g_i \in C^{m+2}$ and a stronger bound on the covariant derivatives of the Gauss curvatures, \be |\nabla^{j}K_{i}|_{g_{i}} \leq K_{m}, \ee $1 \leq j \leq m$, then the convergence in \eqref{wconv} or \eqref{oconv} above can be improved to convergence in $C^{m+1,\a} \cap W_*^{m+2,p}$.
 Note the bound \eqref{covbound} is invariant under diffeomorphism.
 On the other hand, the convergence $K_{i} \to K$ in $C^{m-2,\a}$ as in \eqref{prop} is not invariant under diffeomorphism.
 Such convergence does not imply convergence of $K_{i}\circ \psi_{i}$ to a limit $\w K$ in, say, $C^{\a}$, if the diffeomorphisms $\psi_{i}$ tend to infinity.